junxit/us-congress-bills-116/derived/amendments.md

 ### 25 U.S.C. § 1801

-> By striking “students” and inserting “individuals 16 years of age or older”; and
+> by striking “students” and inserting “individuals 16 years of age or older”; and

 | | |
 |---|---|